-The Samsung Galaxy S9 is the chief rival to the Pixel 3, with a larger 5.8-inch screen and more elegantly curved design.
-Its 12MP camera is also incredible, though, in our tests, second best next to the Pixel 3 and Pixel 3 XL.
+The Samsung Galaxy S9 was once the chief rival to the Pixel 3, with a larger 5.8-inch screen and more elegantly curved design.
+Its 12MP camera is also incredible, though, in our tests, not quite as good as the Pixel 3 and Pixel 3 XL.
 Samsung’s camera software is a little more robust for selfie taking (triggering selfie photos is easier with your hand), smooth hyperlapses, and super slow motion footage.

 Full review: Samsung Galaxy S9